 Can you believe that we are at the halfway point in the Deployment ABCs series?!
 Hopefully, you’ve gathered a few nuggets from all the topics I’ve covered, whether they’re about care packages, or first deployment advice or even keeping in touch with your loved one.
 I’ve tried to keep a positive spin on everything, despite all of us knowing that deployment hardcore sucks.

 So here’s the positive message for today: deployments can totally help you out financially.

 Many soldiers/sailors/airmen/Marines are deployed to combat zones, any area the President of the United States designates by Executive Order as an area in which the U.S. Armed Forces are engaging or earned during that time is tax free.
-That means, if you play your cards right, you can come out of a deployment in a much better financial position than you were in when the deployment started.#Deployments can put you in a better financial situation, if you're careful.
+That means, if you play your cards right, you can come out of a deployment in a much better financial position than you were in when the deployment started.
+You need to make big decisions about your finances.
+For example, there’s lots of credit cards for building credit out there and you need to ensure you pick the one that will be best for your unique situation.#Deployments can put you in a better financial situation, if you're careful.
 Click To Tweet

 A and I have been very lucky to have that happen to us during both deployments.
 We’ve been able to purchase a new home, pay back loans faster, replace A’s car and go on a few extra vacations thanks to our “deployment money”.
 It’s a great feeling and I am forever grateful that we’ve been able to take advantage of that unique situation.